 Historians are still unsure if turkey meat was served at the First Thanksgiving, but nonetheless, these affectionate and social birds have been considered a Thanksgiving staple for centuries.

-Domestic turkeys, the ones you find in supermarkets for Thanksgiving, can live for up to 10 years in captivity.
-These oversized turkeys are not bred to live long-term; they are slaughtered at just three months old.
+Domestic turkeys, the ones you find in supermarkets for Thanksgiving, can live for up to 10 years.
+These oversized turkeys are not bred to live long-term; they are slaughtered at around five months old.

 Modern domestic turkeys are selectively bred to produce more meat and grow so big that they cannot perform normal functions like walking and breathing properly.
 These birds cannot even mate on their own and are forcibly artificially inseminated.
 Today, turkeys are twice the size of turkeys from less than one hundred years ago.